There are big differences between Chinese universities and English training centers.

 I have never been given direction or suggestions as to how I should instruct my classes.
 Though there is a monitor, a student that reports on how I run my classes, no one ever supervises what I do.
 When I first started I had to keep asking the head of my department for a book recommendation for my classes, and two weeks into the semester, he begrudgingly handed over a copy of a text.
 In the meantime, I learned to create lesson plans from resources online, brought in movies, or used other class plans I’d borrowed from my other job.
 No one ever complained.
 No one ever told me what I was required to teach.
 All I had to do was show up and be moderately prepared.

 Most of the students I’ve interacted with at training centers actually wanted to be there.
-There were still young people placed in those classes that would rather be doing anything else (like playing with their phones), but you’ll find that training centers tend to have much more engaged pupils, which can make for a much more rewarding teaching experience.
+There were still young people placed in those classes that would rather be doing anything else (like playing with their phones).
+You’ll find that training centers tend to have much more engaged pupils, which can make for a much more rewarding teaching experience.

 Teaching at a university may make you question what the point is.
 Students tend to only show up when they like.
 They’ll invent any kind of excuses they can think of if they don’t feel like attending.
 And when they actually come to class, they’ll be deliberately inattentive.
 It’s as though some will go out of their way not to listen or engage in the class.
 Trying to get their eyes and ears is a constant battle, between you and their phones, whatever homework they’re trying to complete for other classes, or whatever other topic is on their minds at the time.
 Just showing up and making an effort should be enough to earn your keep.
 It’s much more than some other teachers do in state-funded universities.